Novo Brdo Fortress: History

 Systematic archaeological research of the site started in 1952 by the Archaeological Institute of the Serbian Academy of Sciences and Arts.
 In 1957, the National Museum of Serbia joined the research.
 Endeavors resulted in a number of multidisciplinary studies.
 Research was discontinued in 1999, due to the NATO bombing of Yugoslavia.
 Amateur excavations, treasure hunting, plundering, and illegal diggings, almost constant since 1999, continue to deteriorate the site.
-In one of those instances, in 2014, four Polish UNMIK police officers were caughting for illegal diggings.
+In one of those instances, in 2014, four Polish UNMIK police officers were searching for illegal diggings.